percona/pmm-doc/docs/install-pmm/install-pmm-client/connect-database/mongodb.md

 ### With the user interface

+To check the servie with the UI:
+{.power-number}

 1. Select <i class="uil uil-cog"></i> **Configuration** → {{icon.inventory}} **Inventory**.

 2. Select **MongoDB -- Add a remote instance**.